RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![skill](https://media.discordapp.net/attachments/1106786214608109669/1174206170303565884/ruan_mei_skill.gif?ex=65826f36&is=656ffa36&hm=fa0814d549377bccf666f4dc64b4b625645b618f907e0e61e36ea01c1e13d4e9&=&width=1165&height=655)

-    This is one of Ruan Mei's valuable traces, so it is recommended to prioritize this trace.
-However, as Ruan Mei is SP positive, meaning that she will use a Skill > Basic > Basic playstyle, her skill does not need to be prioritized over her ultimate, which is her most important trace.
+    This is one of Ruan Mei's most valuable traces.
+However, as mentioned above, Ruan Mei is SP positive, meaning that she will use a Skill > Basic > Basic playstyle.
+In turn, this means that her skill does not need to be prioritized over her ultimate, which is her most important trace.
 Furthermore, as Ruan Mei's passives already buff her allies' DMG, leveling up her skill will lead to diminishing returns.
-Eventually, you will want to level this trace as much as possible, though.
+Despite this, you'll still want to level this trace as much as possible eventually.
+First prioritize her ultimate, and then prioritize this trace.

 === "Ultimate: Petals to Stream, Repose in Dream"